covalenthq/covalent-docs/content/en/docs/network/network-operators/block-specimen-onboarding.md

 **We are now ready to start accepting stream message into redis locally.**

-Go back to  ~/bsp-geth and start geth with the given configuration, here we specify the replication targets (block specimen targets) with redis stream topic key “replication”, in full “syncmode”, exposing the http port for the geth apis are optional.
+Go back to  ~/bsp-geth and start Geth with the given configuration, here we specify the replication targets (block specimen targets) with redis stream topic key “replication”, in full “syncmode”, exposing the http port for the Geth apis are optional.
 Prior to executing, please replace $PATH_TO_GETH_MAINNET_CHAINDATA with the location of the mainnet snapshot that was downloaded earlier.
 Everything else remains the same as given below.

 {{% code-blocks %}}
 ```json